 Kochi, also known as Cochin is a major port city on south-west coast of India.
 Also known as the “Queen of the Arabian Sea”, Kochi has been an important spice trading centre on the west coast of India since 14 CE .

 Political and business centre of the country, Delhi boasts of being the perfect blend of history and modernity.
 Laden with some of the best universities in the world, Delhi also boasts of the best research centres, theatres, performing art centres and museums.
 New Delhi features architectural brilliance of the British and Mughal buildings such as the Rashtrapati Bhawan and Red Fort to the contemporary brilliance of several amusement parks, shopping malls, and party hubs.

 The second largest cotton producer of India, Ahmedabad has emerged as an important economic and industrial hub.
 The city is divided by the Sabarmati into two physical regions.
 The old city lies on the east side and is characterised by places of worship, some buildings from British era and packed bazaars, and the new city on the west of it, nearly all built in the last 50 years.
 It has wider streets, educational institutions, residential areas and shopping malls.

-Jabalpur, a Tier-2 city in the state of Madhya Pradesh, is state’s third-largest and country’s 37th largest urban agglomeration.
+Jabalpur, a Tier-2 city in the state of Madhya Pradesh, is the state’s third-largest and country’s 37th largest urban agglomeration.
 It is most known to tourists for the unique marble rock stretches by the River Narmada.
-Also, we suggest you to take an interesting trip of 5 cities of Madhya Pradesh if you ample time on your vacation.
+Also, we suggest you to take an interesting trip to 5 cities of Madhya Pradesh if you have ample time on your vacation.